Program philosophy

 It began in 1972 in the state of Washington.
 It has since grown to include about 48 states and all the Canadian provinces.
 There are currently over 60,000 Master Gardeners across North America.
 The University of Saskatchewan program began in 1989.

 Quite simply, the University of Saskatchewan has earned its reputation as a high caliber agricultural university.
 We are not a volunteer-based program; the U of S Master Gardener Program hires trained and experienced professionals to teach all courses and workshops.
 Sara Williams, a well-known author and well-respected horticulturalist, helped launch this program and still teaches several courses with us each year.
-During our classes, students have access to sites and materials from throughout the University.
-For example, in our Tree and Shrub ID class, students examine specimens on campus, use materials custom created by our experts specific to our area, and may bring home samples from over 15 different key species.
+While most training is offered online, during our in-person classes, students have access to sites and materials from throughout the University.
+For example, in our Tree and Shrub ID class, students examine specimens on campus, use materials custom-created by our experts specific to our area, and may bring home samples from over 15 different key species.
 In Garden Fundamentals, we examine soil samples from across the province!

 Each person’s timeline is unique.
-Some people finish the core courses of the program during Hort Week, others attend workshops or take distance education courses as their schedules allow and may take several years to complete the core courses.
-Throughout the educational training, students are encouraged to work on the home study portion of the course materials by reviewing the course texts.
-Of course, the timeline for completing the “internship” portion (40h volunteering in a horticultural capacity) is highly personal as well though it all must be in one year.
+Some people finish the core courses of the program within a few weeks, others complete courses as their schedules allow and may take several years to complete all certification requirements.
+Throughout the educational training, students are encouraged to work on the homestudy portion of the course materials by reviewing the course videos.
+Of course, the timeline for completing the “internship” portion (40h volunteering in a horticultural capacity) is highly personal, though it all must be in one year.
 For ideas on where to gain the volunteer hours, check out the Volunteering options above or look at our list of opportunities.
 Volunteering success is discussed during your Communications (MGCC) workshop.

-Courses for our program vary depending on how long they are and what extra materials we provide, but they tend to cost about $60 for a half day course, $90 for a full day course and $180 for a two day course.
-The cost for each individual course is listed on the course description.
-In addition to taking the courses (which can happen at any time) once the student decides to certify, they will also need to register in the certification program itself.
-This is a $210 one time fee.
+Courses for our program vary depending on how long they are, but they tend to cost about $60 for a half-day course, $90 for a full-day course and $180 for a two-day course.
+The cost for each course is listed on the course description.
+In addition to taking the courses (which can happen at any time) once the student decides to certify, they will also need to register in the certification course itself.
+This is a $210 one-time fee.
 The total costs for taking the program run around $1000 plus GST, paid out over time only as you register for each portion.
 If you are employed in a horticulture capacity, please check with your supervisor if they will reimburse your tuition fees as we often have employees completing classes for professional development.
 A Scholarship is also available from the Saskatoon Horticulture Society.

 Garden Fundamentals and Botanical Latin are recommended as your first courses and are prerequisites for your Tree and Shrub ID, Plant Diagnostics course and your Common Plant Disorders course.
 Beyond these recommendations, you can take the courses in any order you wish.